-The CDC's only right-of-use asset and lease liability pertain to a building under a lease contract and used for its office space.
+The CDC's only right-of-use asset and lease liability pertain to a building under a lease contract with the Government of Canada.
+The building is used for its office space.

 The following represents a reconciliation of the opening and closing balance of the right-of-use building: